myhro/docs-content/content/reference/cli/installation.md

 ## Windows {#windows}

 Currently, we don't offer the swarm CLI for Windows.
 However, you can run it in a Linux virtual machine like the one used by [Boot2Docker](https://docs.docker.com/installation/windows/).
+Note that this requires a 64 bit version of Windows.
+Follow this procedure for installing the CLI:

+1. Start Boot2Docker
-Simply log in to Boot2Docker's virtual machine via `boot2docker ssh` and follow the installation instructions for Linux ([see above](#linux)).
+2. Log in to Boot2Docker's virtual machine via the command line and the command `boot2docker ssh`
+3. Execute `curl -O http://downloads.giantswarm.io/swarm/clients/{{% cli_latest_version %}}/swarm-{{% cli_latest_version %}}-linux-amd64.tar.gz`
+4. Execute `tar xzf swarm-{{% cli_latest_version %}}-linux-amd64.tar.gz`
+5. Execute `sudo cp ./swarm /usr/local/bin/`
+6. Check your install using the `swarm info` command

+Whenever you need the swarm CLI, execute steps one 1 and 2 of this procedure and you should be ready to go.
+To update the CLI, follow the same routine as for the first-time install.

 ## Using an HTTP proxy